XinShuYang/Docker-DPDK/README.md

 ```bash
 ./l2fwd.sh
 ```
 In the test environment(cloudlab 220g2), I use dpdk-pktgen to send packages on node0.
-A DPDK l2fwd example can running in the docker container on node1 and forward packages.
+A DPDK l2fwd example can running in the docker container on node1 and forward packages.(It seems that one container will monopolize DPDK.)

 ![image](/l2.png)